Investment Casting / Additive Manufacturing

 4. Dewaxing – Once the ceramic is dry, the wax is melted out in an autoclave, creating a negative impression of the assembly within the shell.
 The shell mould is then fired in a high temperature oven.

-5. Casting – The shell is filled with molten metal using various techniques and, as the metal cools, the parts, gates, tree and pouring cup become a solid casting.
+5. Casting – The shell is filled with molten metal – metal injection moulding in a variety of materials, using various techniques and, as the metal cools, the parts, gates, tree and pouring cup become a solid casting.

 6. Knock out – When the metal has cooled and solidified, the ceramic shell is broken off by vibration or water blasting.